Bryan De La Cruz Player Props: Marlins vs. Padres

 Bryan De La Cruz At The Plate

-- De La Cruz has 10 doubles, six home runs and 14 walks while hitting .291.
+- De La Cruz is batting .301 with 10 doubles, seven home runs and 15 walks.

-- Among qualified hitters in MLB play, his batting average ranks 24th, his on-base percentage ranks 69th, and he is 75th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 13th, his on-base percentage ranks 49th, and he is 53rd in the league in slugging.

-- He has hit a home run in 12.5% of his games this season, and 3% of his trips to the plate.
+- In 14.3% of his games this season, he has hit a long ball, and 3.5% of his trips to the dish.

-- In 27.1% of his games this year, De La Cruz has had at least one RBI.
-He's picked up more than one in 8.3% and driven in three or more of his team's runs in two contests.
+- In 28.6% of his games this year, De La Cruz has had at least one RBI.
+He's picked up more than one in 10.2% and driven in three or more of his team's runs in three contests.

-- In 16 of 48 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 17 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.